Demographics of the Republic of Artsakh: Soviet era and aftermath of Karabakh War

-Expulsion of Non-Armenian population
+Population displacement and expulsion

 Nearing the collapse of the Soviet Union in 1989, the Nagorno-Karabakh Autonomous Oblast boasted a population of 145,593 Armenians (76.4%), 42,871 Azeris (22.4%), and several thousand Kurds, Russians, Greeks, and Assyrians.
 The entire Azeri and Kurdish population were expelled from the region following the heaviest years of fighting in the First Nagorno-Karabakh War, from 1992 to 1993.

-The Nagorno-Karabakh conflict has resulted in the displacement of 597,000 Azerbaijanis (this figure includes 230,000 children born to internally displaced persons (IDPs) and 220,000 Azeris, 18,000 Kurds and 3,500 Russians who fled from Armenia to Azerbaijan from 1988 to 1989).
-The vast majority were expelled from the occupied territories surrounding Nagorno-Karabakh rather than the enclave itself.
+According to an Azerbaijani state report from 2014, 597,429 Azerbaijanis were registered as internally displaced persons, the vast majority of which are ethnic Azerbaijanis, as well as some Kurds, Russians, and others.
+The figure includes 230,000 children born to IDPs, around 54,000 IDPs who had been able to return to their homes, and non-displaced persons at risk of becoming IDPs due to living in proximity to the conflict.
+The figure does not include those displaced due to natural disasters.
+The vast majority were displaced from the occupied territories surrounding Nagorno-Karabakh, rather than the enclave itself.
+The inclusion of children of IDPs, former IDPs, and exclusion of persons displaced due to natural disasters is not in line with the Guiding Principles on Internal Displacement set forth by the Internal Displacement Monitoring Centre, nor Azerbaijan's 1999 law on internal displacement, and the IDMC attributes an "artificial inflation of the overall number" to this.

-Conversely, 280,000 persons — virtually all ethnic Armenians who fled Azerbaijan during the 1988–1993 war were living in refugee-like circumstances in Armenia.
+Conversely, in 2001, 280,000 persons — virtually all ethnic Armenians who fled Azerbaijan during the 1988–1993 war were living in refugee-like circumstances in Armenia.
+Most of these displaced Armenians came from Azerbaijan proper; only 30,000 of them came from Nagorno-Karabakh.

 Languages

 The main language spoken in Artsakh is Armenian; however, Karabakh Armenians speak a dialect of Armenian which is considerably different from that which is spoken in Armenia as it is layered with Russian, Turkish and Persian words.
 Most of the older generation also speaks Azerbaijani.

+The official languages of the Republic of Artsakh were Armenian and, since 2021, Russian.
+Ethnic Armenians made up roughly 95% of the population.
+There were also minority groups of Russians, Assyrians, Kurds, Jews and Greeks.
+Prior to the First Nagorno-Karabakh War the former ethnic Azeri population was much higher, with many people being displaced from the area during and after the war thus reducing the percentage of Azeri language speakers in Artsakh.